dayhaysoos/shnippet/README.md

-# Shnip
+# Shnippet

-Shnip is a versatile code snippet extraction tool designed to help you manage and organize code snippets from your source files, particularly your test suites.
+Shnippet is a versatile code snippet extraction tool designed to help you manage and organize code snippets from your source files, particularly your test suites.
 It allows you to use your written tests as source code for content that gets surfaced in documentation.

 ## Features